FollowTheProcess/pytoil/docs/index.md

 And because I'd basically hacked it all together, it was **very** fragile.
 If a part of a function failed, it would just carry on and wreak havoc!
 I'd have to do `rm -rf all_my_projects`...
 I mean careful forensic investigation to fix it.

-So I decided to make a robust CLI with the proper error handling and testability of python, and here it is! :tada:
+So I decided to make a robust CLI with the proper error handling and testability of python, and here it is! 🎉

 ## Installation